DioxusLabs/docsite/docs-src/0.5/en/guide/data_fetching.md

 The code inside `use_resource` will be submitted to the Dioxus scheduler once the component has rendered.

-We can use `.value()` to get the result of the future.
+We can use `.read()` to get the result of the future.
 On the first run, since there's no data ready when the component loads, its value will be `None`.
 However, once the future is finished, the component will be re-rendered and the value will now be `Some(...)`, containing the return value of the closure.

 We can then render the result by looping over each of the posts and rendering them with the `StoryListing` component.